• Skip to main content

 Test

 Get an STI test and have regular health checks.
-Make sure your STI test includes a blood test.
+Make sure your STI test includes a blood test for syphilis.

 Protect